microsoft/api-guidelines/graph/deprecation.md

-### Deprecation Process
+### Deprecation Guidelines

-If your API requires an introduction of breaking changes you must follow the deprecation process:

--   After API review board approvals, add Revisions annotation to the API definition CSDL with the following terms:
+If your API requires the introduction of breaking changes you must add Revisions annotations to the API definition with the following terms:

-    -   Kind of change: Deprecated (vs "added" to track added properties/types)

-    -   Human readable description of the change: Used in changelog, documentation etc.
+    -   Date: Date when the element was marked as deprecated.

-    -   Version: Used to identify group of changes.
-Of the format "YYYY-MM/Category" where "YYYY-MM" is the month the deprecation is announced, and "Category" is the category under which the change is described in the ChangeLog
+    -   Version: Used to organize the ChangeLog.
+Use the format "YYYY-MM/Category" where "YYYY-MM" is the month the deprecation is announced, and "Category" is the category under which the change is described.

-    -   Date: Date when the element was marked as deprecated
+    -   Kind: Deprecated -
+    -   Description: Human readable description of the change: Used in changelog, documentation etc.

-    -   RemovalDate: Date when the element may be removed
+    -   RemovalDate: Earliest date when the element may be removed.

-The annotation can be applied to a type, entity set, singleton, property, navigation property, function or action.
-If a type is marked as deprecated, it is not necessary to mark members of that type as deprecated, nor is it necessary to annotate any usage of that type in entity sets, singletons, properties, navigation properties, functions, or actions.
+The annotation can be applied to a type, an entity set, a singleton,a property, a navigation property, a function or an action.
+If a type is marked as deprecated, it is not necessary to mark the members of that type as deprecated, nor is it necessary to annotate any usages of that type.

 **Example of property annotation:**